Pancakes All Day!

 Now this is where it gets funky.
 All pancake recipes call for the wet and dry ingredients to be mixed separately.
 But, gasp, I don’t!
 I just throw them all in the bowl and mix with a whisk.
 Lol, that sorta rhymes, mix with a whisk.
 Now, don’t over mix.
 Just sorta swish things around until everything is blended and there are no large lumps.
 If you find it’s too thick, you can add more milk, but I never do.
 Because the thicker the batter, the thicker the pancakes!

-Usually I let the batter sit for a little, probably because I’m cooking bacon right before.
-Then I plop some batter down in the bacon grease and sprinkle the top with my own cinnamon sugar concoction.
 Then you let them sit and cook until the bubbles don’t fill in.
 But don’t make the pan too hot, or you’ll burn them.
 And that would be a huge crime against humanity.
+It should be 60% cook time on one side, and only 20% on the other.

 Once the bubbles don’t fill, just flip!
 Let them sit for just a few on this side.
 Usually, I poke them until they feel solid.
 I have no idea how much time it takes, because I always eyeball it, and my ability to guess time sucks.